OutSystems/docs-product/src/building-apps/ui/patterns/mobile/content/blankslate.md

 </div>

-You can use the Blank State UI Pattern to inform end users, for example, to complete a task or when there is no data available for display etc.
+You can use the Blank Slate UI Pattern to inform end users, for example, to complete a task or when there is no data available for display etc.

 ![Screenshot of an example implementation of the Blank Slate UI Pattern in a mobile or reactive web app](images/blankslate-5-ss.png "Blank Slate UI Pattern Example")